kimrejstrom/dotfiles/README.md

 ## Dotfiles

 Here be dragons.
-These files will modify a lot of your system, so familiarize yourself with the files before you run anything!
+These files will modify parts of your system, so familiarize yourself with the files before you run anything!

 Dotfiles are all those `.` files that sit in your `~` and customize your system.
 Here are mine.
 I've gone one step further than just including my dotfiles.
 I've also included all of my system customizations and installers for the packages I use most.
 Why a new repository and not a fork you might ask?
 The honest answer is that there wasn't one repo that fit my tastes well enough so I ended up taking what I considered to be the "best" elements from a number of other repos.